 I am a Research Speech and Language Therapist and founder of Talking Mats.
 I worked with people with acquired communication difficulties with the NHS for many years and began working at Stirling University in 1989 as a researcher.
 Since then I have led a number of research projects and have a wide portfolio of publications.
 Together with my colleagues, I have developed Talking Mats into a well-respected communication framework, which is used worldwide with a wide range of people.

-Lois is one of the founding directors of Talking Mats Social enterprise.
-She has worked with Joan, the other founding director, developing Talking Mats since 1998.
-By profession, Lois is a Speech and Language Therapist and worked in various roles in the NHS primarily in learning disabilities .
+Lois is one of the founding directors of Talking Mats Social Enterprise.
+By profession, Lois was a Speech and Language Therapist and worked in various roles in the NHS primarily in learning disabilities .
 She was heavily involved in building the research evidence base for Talking Mats and since 2011 her focus has been to ensure that as many people as possible benefit from this transformational communication framework.

-Margo became Operations Director in December 2019 after joining the Talking Mats team in 2012.
-She previously practiced as a Speech and Language Therapist in the NHS and worked collaboratively in a variety of settings to support children and young people with Additional Support Needs.
-She is a strong advocate for rights based practice and in 2019 wrote a report for the Scottish Government called “Can Scotland be brave?” to help practitioners to understand what full incorporation of UNCRC means in practice.
+Margo became Director of Talking Mats at the end of March 2023.
+She has been part of the Talking Mats team since 2012 and combined this with her NHS role as a Speech and Languge Therapist supporting children and young people with Additional Support Needs until 2017 when she moved moved on from the NHS.
+She is a strong advocate for rights based practice and in 2019 wrote a report for the Scottish Government called “Can Scotland be brave?” to help practitioners understand what full incorporation of UNCRC means in practice.

 Nicki joined the Talking Mats Team in January 2016 and is our Lead Associate for Licensed Trainers.
 She has a background in social work and worked in adult services, latterly as a planning and commissioning officer for people with learning disabilities.
 She became an accredited Talking Mats trainer in 2013 and enjoys delivering training across the UK and internationally.
 She strongly believes that Talking Mats improves the quality of life for people with communication difficulties by ensuring that they have their voices heard.

 Paula qualified as a Speech and Language Therapist at University College London in 2002.
 She worked with adult inpatients in Ayrshire and Arran before moving to work in the community in Dumfries.
-She had career break to raise her family and we are delighted that she is now part of our office team
+She now heads up the Communications Team (of 1).

 Laura joined the Talking Mats Team in 2016 and is based in North West England.
 Laura also works for NHS Stockport Foundation Trust as a Highly Specialist Speech and Language Therapist with the Stockport Virtual Schools Team.
 She is committed to supporting children and young people to express their thoughts and feelings using Talking Mats, enabling their voices to be heard and responded to by those around them.